A Brightwell-Winkler type characterisation of NU graphs: Abstract

 \section{Abstract}

-Brightwell and Winkler showed in 2000 that the so-called Hom-graph ${\bf Hom}(G,H)$ is connected for all graphs $G$ if and only if the graph $H$ is dismantlable.
-This characterised the graphs $H$ for which the reconfiguration version of the $H$-colouring problem is trivial.
+In 2000, Brightwell and Winkler characterised dismantlable graphs as the graphs $H$ for which the Hom-graph ${\rm Hom}(G,H)$, defined on the set of homomorphisms from $G$ to $H$, is connected for all graphs $G$.
+This shows that the reconfiguration version ${\rm Recon_{Hom}}(H)$ of the $H$-colouring problem, in which one must decide for a given $G$ whether ${\rm Hom}(G,H)$ is connected, is trivial if and only if $H$ is dismantlable.

-We do the same for the reconfiguration version of the $H$-extension problem.
-We consider a relative version ${\bf Hom}(G,H;p)$ of the Hom-graph, the subgraph of ${\bf Hom}(G,H)$ induced by $H$-colourings that extend a partial $H$-colouring $p$ of $G$, and show that the graphs $H$ for which ${\bf Hom}(G,H;p)$ is connected for every choice of $(G,p)$, where $p$ must be non-null if $H$ is bipartite, are exactly the graphs that admit ${\rm NU}$ polymorphisms.
-Thus the reconfiguration version of the $H$-extension problem is trivial if an only if $H$ an ${\rm NU}$-graph.
-We further give bounds on the diameter of ${\bf Hom}(G,H;p)$ in this case and show that the shortest path between two vertices can be found in polynomial time.
+We prove a similar starting point for the reconfiguration version of the $H$-extension problem.
+Where ${\rm Hom}(G,H;p)$ is the subgraph of the Hom-graph ${\rm Hom}(G,H)$ induced by the $H$-colourings extending the $H$-precolouring $p$ of $G$, the reconfiguration version ${\rm Recon_{Ext}(H)}$ of the $H$-extension problem asks, for a given $H$-precolouring $p$ of a graph $G$, if ${\rm Hom}(G,H;p)$ is connected.
+We show that the graphs $H$ for which ${\rm Hom}(G,H;p)$ is connected for every choice of $(G,p)$ are exactly the ${\rm NU}$ graphs.
+This gives a new characterisation of ${\rm NU}$ graphs, a nice class of graphs that is important in the algebraic approach to the ${\rm CSP}$-dichotomy.

-Specializing our results to the shortest path reconfiguration problem, we get that it is trivial for the class of graphs that can be made into ${\rm NU}$-graphs by adding loops to some subset of the vertices.
-This class contains such graphs as chordal graphs and hypercubes for which the shortest path reconfiguration problem has previously been shown to be trivial.
+We further give bounds on the diameter of ${\rm Hom}(G,H;p)$ for ${\rm NU}$ graphs $H$, and show that shortest path between two vertices of ${\rm Hom}(G,H;p)$ can be found in parameterised polynomial time.
+We apply our results to the problem of shortest path reconfiguration, significantly extending recent results.